Ramotion/circle-menu/README.md

 ## Licence

-Circle menu bar is released under the MIT license.
+Circle menu is released under the MIT license.
 See [LICENSE](./LICENSE) for details.

 ## About